jacktasia/dumb-jump/README.md

 #### Spacemacs

-If you're using an up-to-date Spacemacs, then you already have Dumb Jump by default just make sure you install `ag` (see below) to ensure you have the best experience.
+If you're using an up-to-date Spacemacs, then you already have Dumb Jump by default just make sure you install `ag` or `rg` (see below) to ensure you have the best experience.

 #### Installing `ag` or `rg`